psychemedia/storytelling-notes/twa-sisters-binnorie.md

 10 The miller he took up his long crook,
 And the maiden up from the stream he took.

-11 ' I 'll give to thee this gay gold chain,
+11 ' I'll give to thee this gay gold chain,
 If you'll take me back to my father again.'

 12 The miller he took the gay gold chain,